 However, CMS abstracts the site design from the content creator.
 As a web page owner, you can modify, edit or add new content, without being bothered by the underlying web structure.
 You can make use of simple tools to add, delete or edit content with ease.

 A website is not a book where each section of content has a fixed location.
-On the contrary, a website is a dynamically evolving and managing content efficiently is the key to optimum performance.
+On the contrary, a website is dynamically evolving, and managing content efficiently is the key to optimum performance.
 A particular block of text like the address, social media widgets, product descriptions are often repeated in several locations across the site.
 A CMS helps you to write content once and use it several times on the website.

 The web pages of today are massive and are evolving at a rapid pace.
 It is no longer possible for a single coder to manually write millions of code lines to power the entire website.
-You require several developers working synchronously on different parts of the site.
+You require several developers to work synchronously on different parts of the site.
 This can become problematic on the SEO front.

 A CMS ensures that your site is SEO-friendly and checks if all the rules adhere.
 It helps in maintaining a coherent linking structure and creates search-engine-friendly URLs.
 If you want to improve web page rankings effortlessly, then CMS is the way to go.